-- Cover letter explaining your interest and ideas related to this assignment and how you meet the qualifications, including relevant work experience (no more than 2 pages) - While we have our own thoughts to share, we are seeking your suggestions and expertise.
-We are seeking a thought partner in this work and would like to understand how you would approach this project. - The workplan should include engagement with staff in diverse locations (facilitate work virtually). - As relevant, please list the member(s) of the project team and describe their roles and qualifications. - Please provide your expected daily rate and any other relevant budget information. - Curriculum Vitae(s) - Contact details for two references - Sample of work that is most relevant to this assignment
+- Brief cover letter (no more than 3 pages).
+Cover letter should include: - Interests in the project and qualifications, including relevant work experience. - Your ideas for the evaluation.
+We are seeking a thought partner in this work and would like to understand how you would approach this project methodologically. - As relevant, please list the member(s) of the project team and describe their role(s) and qualification(s). - o Please provide your expected daily rate and any other relevant budget information. - Curriculum Vitae(s) - Contact details for two references (not to be contacted until after interviews) - Sample of work that is most relevant to this assignment

-Please submit these documents via email to Margo Mullinax, with 'AJWS Program Evaluation' in the email subject.
-The deadline for applications is 26 Jan 2021, and applications will be accepted on a rolling basis.
-Shortlisted consultants will be interviewed via Zoom, with anticipated start date in Feb or March 2021.
+Please submit these documents via email to Margo Mullinax, mmullinax@ajws.org, with 'AJWS Program Evaluation' in the email subject.
+The deadline for applications is 12 September 2022.
+Shortlisted consultants will be interviewed via Zoom, with anticipated start date in fall 2022.